 Since the reverse osmosis water filtration systems generate nearly 100 percent clean water, its pH is 7 (the pH of normal water) inside the machine.
 However, as soon as the purified water comes out and interacts with air, its pH score reduces to 5 to 5.5, making it acidic.

 The pH of alkaline water generated through an alkaline water filtration system is always higher (pH- 8 or 9).
 Besides, the reverse osmosis systems extract all the minerals in the water, providing you with demineralized water.
-Therefore, before drinking RO water, you need to remineralize it.
+Therefore, before RO water comsumption, you need to remineralize it

 Nevertheless, alkaline water is mineralized and has a perfect electrolytic balance.
-It helps you absorb various minerals from your diet so that you stay mineral enriched.
+It helps you absorb various essential minerals from your diet so that you stay mineral-enriched.

 🎛 Water Wastage During Preparation

-During reverse osmosis, water is forced to pass through the system, generating back pressure.
+During reverse osmosis, water is forced to pass through the system against osmotic pressure, generating back pressure.

-This high pressure eliminates all the contaminants from the water and leads to wastewater production, which flows along with the pollutants before they are finally dumped.
+This high pressures eliminate all the contaminants from the water and leads to wastewater production, which flows along with the pollutants before they are finally dumped.

 So, the entire process results in more water wastage than the water generated.
 In the case of alkaline water production, there’s no such water wastage.